James F. Gennaro

 James F. Gennaro (born May 3, 1957) is an American politician serving as a Democratic member of the New York City Council, representing the 24th district since 2021.
 He previously represented the same seat from 2002 until 2013, and was the chair of the Council's Environmental Protection Committee.
 He was first elected to the Council in 2001.
 In November 2005, he was re-elected to the seat, based in central Queens.

 In the 2008 New York state elections, Gennaro was the Democratic candidate for the New York State Senate; his opponent was the Republican incumbent, Frank Padavan.
 After 3 months of recounting ballots, the incumbent, Senator Padavan, was declared the winner and Gennaro conceded defeat.

 In November 2009, Gennaro was re-elected for a third term on the City Council.
 Due to term limits, Gennaro did not run again in 2013; his seat was won by Democrat Rory Lancman.
 Gennaro left office on December 31, 2013.

 Formerly the senior policy adviser to then Council Speaker Peter Vallone, Sr., Gennaro was an adjunct professor of political science and environmental public policy at Queens College.
 He also served as President of the Jamaica Estates Association and as a member of Queens Community Board 8.

 Gennaro lost his first wife Joanne to multiple system atrophy in 2016.
 He married his second wife, Wendy B. Phaff in 2020, and they live in Jamaica Estates, Queens.

 In 2020, he declared his intention to run for his former Council seat.

 On February 2, 2021, Gennaro declared his victory in the nonpartisan special election for this seat, after the city's Board of Election released its in-person voting results for that day.
 The election was the first in New York City to use ranked choice voting.
 Gennaro was sworn into office on February 18, 2021, 16 days after the special election date.

-In late September, 2023, Gennaro introduced an amendment to code of the city of New York, in relation to compensation awarded by the environmental control board to complainants for citizen noise complaints and to the maximum penalty authorized for violations.
-Responding to complaints of rampant fraud and denials of due process in the citizen complaint program, compensation for proceedings brought by the Department of Environmental Protection would be capped at $5, and compensation for proceedings brought by a complainant would be capped at $10, thus discouraging vigilante enforcers of noise complaints.
+Gennaro introduced an amendment to code of the city of New York, that became law that restricted the compensation awarded by the environmental control board for citizen noise complaints.
+Protection would be capped at $5, and compensation for proceedings brought by a complainant would be capped at $10, thus discouraging noise complaints.